ccgarant/ada-dev-bladerunners-2035/future_vision_notes/future_vision_notes.md

-# Future Vision Notes
+# Future Vision Note & Ideas
 A collection of future vision notes, tools, and use cases.

 Use the vision to ideate and derive high level Concept of Operations (ConOps), from which more detail Tool needs and High Level Requirements (HLR) can be formulated.

 ## What's Needed?
+Use the following format below as a guide:
 * Vision
 * Concept of Operations / Use Cases
     * Provide use case or mission high level details here.
 Provide a step by step high level walk thru of the idea.
+* High Level Requirements
+    * What requirements are needed in the tools and projects
 * Tools / Projects Needed
     * From the ConOps and Use Cases, what tools are needed to meet these goals?
-* High Level Requirements
-    * What requirements are needed in the tools and projects

 ---------------------------
 ### One-Click DAO Tools